This Day In Music: April 30

 April 30, 1970 ~ Blues, blues-rock guitarist, singer Wayne Baker Brooks born in Chicago, Illinois, USA ~ Son of Chicago blues guitarist Lonnie Brooks.
 Brother of blues guitarist, singer Ronnie Baker Brooks.
 Co-authored the book Blues For Dummies with his father and Cub Koda.
 Started his own Blues Island Records label in 2003, released his critically acclaimed Mystery solo debut album in 2004

 April 30, 1969 ~ Singer, guitarist, songwriter Jim Bryson born in Ottawa, Canada ~ Founding member of Punchbuggy.
-Also worked with Howe Gelb, Lynn Miles, Sarah Harmer, Weakerthans, the Hilotrons, the Tragically Hip, Kathleen Edwards, Kate Maki, Lynn Miles, Tanya Davis, Michael Feuerstack, Oh Susanna, Kalle Mattson, Ken Yates, Larissa Tandy, and others
+Also worked with Howe Gelb, Lynn Miles, Sarah Harmer, Weakerthans, the Hilotrons, the Tragically Hip, Kathleen Edwards, Kate Maki, Lynn Miles, Tanya Davis, Michael Feuerstack, Oh Susanna, Kalle Mattson, Ken Yates, and Larissa Tandy

 April 30, 1968 ~ Actress, singer Babette van Veen born in Utrecht, the Netherlands ~ Daughter of singer Herman van Veen.
 Best known as an actress.
 As a singer known for Ademnood, released under the moniker Linda Roos & Jessica with her Goede Tijden Slechte Tijden co-stars Guusje Nederhorst and Katja Schuurman.
 The 1995 single was intended as a gimmick but would reach No.1 on the Dutch charts, featured backing vocals by Trijntje Oosterhuis and was produced by Fluitsma & Van Tijn